WASHINGTON — Higher oil and food prices. Unemployment near 9 percent. Crises in the Middle East and Japan.

 When the Fed last met in late January, optimism about the U.S. recovery was rising.
 Fed officials predicted the economy would grow at a faster pace this year — between 3.4 percent and 3.9 percent.
 Even so, unemployment would stay elevated — at best dropping only to 7.7 percent by the end of 2012.

 Fortified by tax cuts, Americans are spending more.
-Retail sales grew strongly in February, marking the eighth straight monthly increase.
+Retail sales grew strongly in February, marking the eight straight monthly increase.
 Businesses are hiring more.
 The unemployment rate has fallen nearly a full percentage point in just three months — the sharpest drop in a generation.

 Still, some economists are now lowering their forecasts for growth in the first three months of this year because they think high energy prices will slow consumer spending.
 JPMorgan Chase now predicts growth in the January-March quarter of just 2.5 percent, down from 3.5 percent.
 It’s also lowered its projection for the April-June quarter.

-Economist Michael Feroli at JPMorgan Chase Bank said he thinks the Fed will stick with its bond-buying program to further aid the economy.
+Economist Michael Feroli at JPMorgan Chase Bank thinks the Fed will stick with its bond-buying program to further aid the economy.
 But he also says the Fed might express more concern about the prospect of higher inflation.